Frequently Asked Questions

 How does acrylic spray coating bond to concrete?

-First, the surface is etched with muriatic acid and pressure washed to clean off dirt.
+First, the surface is pressure washed to clean off dirt.
 A very thin “skim” coat of the acrylic cement mix is applied by trowel, providing maximum absorption into the pores of the concrete.
-Patterns are laid out using reinforced tape when the skim coat is dry.
+Patterns are created using reinforced tape when the skim coat is dry.
 The “highlight” colors are applied using a drywall hopper in a random spray pattern.
 When this coat is dry, the tape is pulled, revealing the pattern(s).
-The final part of the process is to apply an even, thin, coat of solvent based sealer using a paint roller.
+The final part of the process is to apply an even, thin, coat of solvent-based sealer using a paint roller.
 This sealer coat penetrates and softens the skim and spray coats while bonding all layers to the concrete.
 When dry, these two layers become a permanent part of the existing concrete, providing outstanding weather and stain resistant properties.

-How does it stand up against oils, stains, salts, and discoloration?
+How do the coatings stand up against oils, stains, salts, and discoloration?

 Can acrylic spray be applied around pools?